aayushiverma126822/Building-with-Polygon-Bridge/README.md

-# FxPortal Project
+# Building-with-Polygon-Bridge

-This is the first project on Polygon-Advance,  I deployed NFTs on the Ethereum Goerli network.
-Then, I approved and finally deposited from Ethereum to Polygon using  the Polygon Bridge.
+FxPortal marks the advent of Polygon-Advance.
+In this maiden project, I've navigated the intricate realm of NFTs, deploying them on the Ethereum sepolia network.
+Then, with deftness, I traversed the realms, approving and depositing from Ethereum to Polygon using the Polygon Bridge.

-## Getting Started
+## Quick Start

-### Executing program
+### Running the Program

-Download the codes by downloading the entire repository which will give you access to other contencts of the repository.
-Navigate to the ERC721A project directory,  run:
+Begin your journey by downloading the entire repository.
+This grants you access to a plethora of contents within.
+Navigate to the ERC721A project directory and execute:

 ```shell
 npm install